Copystrike/concretecms-starter-theme/README.md

-# DevSpace for the ConcreteCMS Bedrock theme
+# A Development Space for the ConcreteCMS Bedrock theme

 ## Motivation